(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to you.)

 Conventional treatment of this skin problem in dogs usually involves the use of antifungal medications, such as Griseofulvin, or Fluconazole.
 These medications can cause side effects to dogs, such as vomiting and/or diarrhea.

 If your dog has ringworm, you may want to try using milder and safer natural remedies to treat the skin problem.
-As you will see, the natural dog ringworm remedies introduced here are easy to make and very effective.
+As you will see, there are various natural home remedies for dog ringworm.
+They are effective and easy to use.

 Herbs that have antimicrobial and anti-inflammatory properties are effective.
 For example: